Dr Pieter Pelser, Associate Professor in Plant Systematics, University of Canterbury

 to social cues that signal changing sperm competition risk, (2) determine the impact on reproductive success (i.e. fitness) for males making strategic adjustments, and (3) improve our understanding of the unknown mechanism(s) behind such adjustments, specifically looking at the seminal fluid proteome.

-Michael has just turned in and defended his PhD in late 2018.
+Michael successfully completed his PhD in late 2018.

 Lily Brailsford, MSc, University of Canterbury